shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-npm/index.md

 Done, without errors.
 ```

-*The warning can be ignored, it's triggers because `grunt` uses a older version of `loadash`*
+*The warning can be ignored, it's triggers by `grunt`, which uses an older version of `loadash`*

 ## Managing frontend dependencies

-All frontend dependencies are now defined in the `package.json` file unlike older versions of Shopware version which are using `bower`
-and the `bower.json` file to define dependencies.
+All frontend dependencies are now defined in the `package.json` file, unlike previous versions of Shopware, which used `bower` and the `bower.json` file.
 The following shows the default dependencies of Shopware:

 ```
 {